Information Commons Meeting Rooms

-- Visitors must have an active Adult BPL library card in order to reserve a meeting room.
+- You must have an active Adult BPL library card in order to reserve a meeting room.
 Get a library card here.

 - Meeting rooms are for group use, based on the set minimum/maximum occupancy size.
 Individuals may occupy the rooms alone at the discretion of Info Commons staff.

 - Failure to keep meeting rooms clean and/or damaging furniture or equipment will lead to penalties up to and including fines or suspension of cardholder privileges.